x-atlas-consortia/data-submission-guide/Section12.md

    <br> **NOTE:** DS = Dataset, DD = Data Dictionary

 Depending on the answers provided to the Submission Portal Questionnaire, the designated data submitter may also need to complete the following files for upload:
-  - Mapping Study Samples to Other NCBI databases (e.g. Sample GEO Mapping DS and DD)
+  - <a href="https://www.ncbi.nlm.nih.gov/gap/docs/submissionguide/#ncbidb">Mapping Study Samples</a> (e.g. Sample GEO Mapping DS and DD)
-  - Subject Phenotypes DS and DD
+  - <a href="https://www.ncbi.nlm.nih.gov/gap/docs/submissionguide/#crucialdata">Subject Phenotypes DS & DD</a>
-  - Pedigree DS and DD
+  - <a href="https://www.ncbi.nlm.nih.gov/gap/docs/submissionguide/#aped">Pedigree DS & DD</a>
   - Study Documents (consent forms, protocols, etc.)

-10. The HIVE data submitter reviews this checklist to ensure that the Phenotype Datasets and Data dictionary files will pass the dbGaP quality control tests.
+7. **Review <a href=" https://www.ncbi.nlm.nih.gov/gap/docs/submissionguide/#16-how-do-i-verify-that-my-ds-an">checklist</a>, submit forms:** The HIVE (or CODCC) data submitter reviews the checklist to ensure that the Phenotype Datasets and Data dictionary files pass the dbGaP quality control tests.
+Then the HIVE (or CODCC) data submitter submits all required forms.
-11. The HIVE data submitter submits all of the required forms above, all at once, in one submission.
-12. A dbGaP phenotype curator contacts the submitters once the above information has been loaded into dbGaP and entities have received NCBI BioSample and Sequence Read Archive (SRA) IDs.
+8. **dbGaP contacts submitters:** dbGaP Phenotype curator contacts the submitters when the above information has been loaded into dbGaP and entities have received NCBI BioSample and SRA IDs.
-13. The HIVE data submitter follows the instructions here and here to upload sequencing metadata and submit the raw sequence reads in collaboration with an SRA curator, to a protected area of SRA.
+9. **Upload sequence metadata:** The HIVE (or CODCC) data submitter follows directions to <a href=" https://www.ncbi.nlm.nih.gov/gap/docs/submissionguide/#20-how-do-i-submit-files-for-hig">upload sequencing metadata</a> and to <a href=" https://www.ncbi.nlm.nih.gov/sra/docs/submitdbgap/">submit raw sequence reads</a>, working with an SRA curator, to upload to a protected area of SRA.
-14. SRA processes the sequence data and metadata and notifies dbGaP and the submitters.
+10. **SRA processes the data:** SRA processes the sequence data and metadata and notifies dbGaP and the submitters.
-15. The human sequence data will be distributed through Authorized Access upon dbGaP release of the study.
-IMPORTANT: This process can take an additional 6-8 weeks.
+11. **Human sequence data:** Distributed through Authorized Access upon dbGaP release of the study. <br>
+<b>IMPORTANT:</b> This process can take <em>an additional 6-8 weeks</em>.